Size: Plot 940 m2 | Building 300 m2

 Team: Maria Fradinho (Project Leader), Norally Faustino and Rafael Morais

-The house follows the continuity of the existing buildings, with the front facade ensuring alignments with the consolidated neighbours.
-But the volume let “disappear” the gabled roof of its urban facade, providing a stylized element that allows the permeability of light and views, in a symbolic game of association to the unavoidable presence of the arch that marks the entrance to the place of Vista Alegre.
-This element symbolizes the “crowning” of this facade, proposed in the form of triangular arch, parallel to the rooftop.
+The Arch House follows the continuity of the neighbour buildings, with the main facade ensuring the alignment with the consolidated pre-existence.
+However, it is stylized to allow the permeability of light and views, in a symbolic game of association with the presence of the Arch, which marks the entrance to the place of Vista Alegre.
+This debugging work creates the “crowning” of this facade, and assumes itself as a drawing of any child – My house!

-The theatricality of this facade gives the name to the project, but it is not only defined by it.
+The theatricality of this facade gives name to the project, but this one is not defined by this alone.

-The home itself recedes in relation to the described urban facade, creating a semi-private space of inner protection while ensuring a front patio, that allows all the true main facade to be completely open, and covered by big glass windows.
+The house recedes in relation to the described urban facade, creating a semi-private space of internal protection – a front patio – that allows the main facade to be completely open, made of large glass windows.

-The front door opens into a porch where this semi-private space is shown, in between the two front facades, creating a moment of rupture of the outside environment, preparing us for the new reality of the interior.
-It is a real “bridge” that links two seemingly contiguous realities, but nevertheless truly different.
+The patio is the moment of rupture of the outside environment, preparing us for the new reality of the interior.
+It is a “bridge” linking two seemingly contiguous but truly different realities.

-This set of different heights of the ceilings, extends the spaces and makes them more comprehensive, providing a visual relationship between various places of the house.
+Inspired by ship containers, the volume set with which the interior is developed, creates a total height in some areas, recreating the great industrial environment of a main ship.
+This set of different roof heights widens the spaces and makes them more comprehensive, providing a visual relation between the various places in the house.

-This way it is ensured the feel of a single space occupied by smaller elements, which are distributed in the building in a “sliding” movement along its length, creating a rhythm that breaks the monotony of the outer body of the building.
+This way, it is ensured the feel of a single space occupied by smaller elements, which are distributed trough the building in a “sliding” movement along its length, creating a rhythm that breaks the monotony of the outer body of the building.

 In a shameless way, the back facade is fully glazed in order to relate with the green backyard, ensuring the direct relation with the outside.

-All the boxes inside get the chance to relate to this facade with the same hierarchy, where all the inner spaces are turned into the same big window.
+All the boxes inside get the chance to relate to this facade with the same hierarchy, as they all are turned into the same big window.

-Therefore, this project is created from three assumptions: the theatricality of the urban facade, the complexity of its use versus its industrial inspiration and the limitations of the plot, that, together, makes this house a complex and unique piece of architecture!
+The Arch House is, therefore, the combination of these three assumptions: the theatricality of the urban facade, the complexity of the pretended use versus the industrial inspiration and the limitations of the plot, that, together, makes this house a complex and unique piece of architecture!